 “And. . .what is that, your grace?”
 Llarimar asked.

-“How in the name of the colors I figured all of this out.”
+“How in the name of the Colors I figured all of this out.”

 “I’m trying to decide that myself, your grace,” Llarimar said.

 Lightsong shook his head.
 “This comes from before, Scoot.
 Everything I’m doing, it feels natural.
 Who was I, before I died?”